philhoyt/WP-Peeps/readme.txt

 1. Example of a person post displayed on the frontend
 2. Fields available when editing a person post
-3. Available WP Peeps blocks in the block inserter
+3. Available Peeps blocks in the block inserter
-4. WP Peeps settings page
+4. Peeps settings page

 == Frequently Asked Questions ==